Call for quotes on pricing and shipping.

 Easy on Your Back and Your Bottom Line

-When stakes aren’t possible, the Giffy Ballasting System is ready for the job.
-Better than cement blocks or water barrels, Giffy Ballasts are a fast and easy-to-transport solution for securing your tent.
+When stakes aren’t possible, the Giffy Tent Ballasting System is ready for the job.
+Better than cement blocks or water barrels, Giffy Tent Ballasting Systems are a fast and easy-to-transport solution for securing your tent.

-If subzero temperatures are expected, add antifreeze to the water in your Giffy barrels.
+If subzero temperatures are expected, add antifreeze to the water in your Giffy Tent Ballasting System.
 We advise using non-toxic RV antifreeze, as auto antifreeze is sweet and attracts animals.
 Follow directions on the container for correct water-to-antifreeze ratio.

 American Tent works with the industry’s best freight services.
 While we do not own or operate shipping services, we work with dedicated contacts to ensure you get the best, most efficient, and cost-effective delivery experience.

 Need a liftgate?
 Please note this to your salesperson or in the comments at checkout.

 Please be aware that many of our shipments will require a forklift to receive.

 Signature is required for receipt at the time of delivery.